rmcl/supergsl/README.md

 ```

 You cannot utilize *fGSL* part prefix with hierarchical parts, but you can prepend `.promoter`, `.terminator`, etc
-to access these regions based on standard GSL semantics. i.e `promoter` standards for first 500 bp by default or is
+to access these regions based on standard GSL semantics. i.e `promoter` stands for first 500 bp by default or is
 overriden by PROMOTER_LENGTH setting.

 ```